 Data owners are accountable for the proper use and security of their data.
 In order to evaluate the risks and benefits of sharing data, they’ll require an explanation of how you plan to protect and use it.
 The data owner’s agency will have its privacy and security processes, and your practices will need to comply with them.
 When requesting data, you should be prepared to explain:

 - What your objective is (that is, the question you would like to answer)

 - How a partnership with the sister agency can you help answer that question, and how that question is a shared inquiry for both agencies

 - What data you need to study your objective (including as much specific discussion of the fields of interest as possible)

-- How you'll account for potential sources of implicit bias in the data you're requesting (see Review data for implicit biases for more information)
+- How you’ll account for potential sources of implicit bias in the data you’re requesting (see the section review data for implicit biases for more information)

 - Why you need that data and what you hope to gain or analyze from the data